PSYCH - Psychology

 An introduction to brain mechanisms involved in sensation, perception, movement, motivation, learning, and cognition, as studied in both humans and lower animals.
 Prerequisites: PSYCH 104 or SCI 100.
 [Faculty of Science]

 A range of conceptual and methodological issues in psychology are considered, and students receive intensive training and practice in both written and oral communications.
-Restricted to, and required of, third-year students in the Arts Honors Psychology program.
+Prerequisite: A committed Thesis Supervisor and approval of the Psychology Honors Advisor.
+Restricted to, and required of, students in their first year in the Arts Honors Psychology program.
+Note: Must be taken twice in the first year in the Honors program.
 [Faculty of Arts]

 Review and discussion of special topics or methods in one or more of the areas of contemporary psychology such as developmental, social, personality, cognitive.
 Prerequisites: PSYCH 104, PSYCH 105 and one 200-level PSYCH class.
 Note: Consult the Department of Psychology website for the topics offered and any additional prerequisites.
 [Faculty of Arts]